 White Hat SEO – This is the most legitimate & universally accepted method to boost traffic on your website.
 White Hat SEO includes improving user experience and following all the search engine rules & policies to attain a higher rank.
 White Hat SEO includes On-Page SEO, Off-Page SEO & Technical SEO

 Black Hat SEO – Black Hat SEO is a method to improve websites page rank & traffic by violating rules & policies of search engines.
-“Negative SEO.” is another terminology used by SEO experts.

 Grey Hat SEO – This is the most used technique in the modern world.
 Grey Hat SEO is a combination of both White Hat SEO & Black Hat SEO.